Shaurya-L/ML-Projects/README.md

 Feel free to clone, download and edit athis repositry.

-Titanic Train is the training dataset.
+Titanic Train and Titanic Test is the training and testing dataset respectively
-Titanic Test is the test dataset.